codethesaurus/docs/docs/thesaurus/add-new-structure.md

-## Adding New Structures to Code Thesaurus
+# Adding New Structures to Code Thesaurus

 If a structure (like string manipulation, arrays, functions, etc.) doesn't exist for any language yet, make sure the structure file exists in the `web/thesauruses/_meta` directory first.
-See the [above section](#add-an-existing-structure-set-to-a-language) on how to copy over a concept if it does.
+See the [Add a Existing Structure](../thesaurus/add-lang-concept.md) on how to copy over a concept if it does.

 If it needs to be added, then you will need to follow these steps.